Mahboob-A/Algocode/README.md

 >
 > - Get the `acces token` using the `user credentials` as per  `API Guideline - Registration in Algocode` section.
 >
-> - To submit a solution, you should visit the `notion page` <a href="https://github.com/Mahboob-A/rcee/">Update Me with a notion page link</a> for the available problems in the Algocode.
+> - To submit a solution, you should visit the `notion page` <a href="https://algocode.notion.site/Algocode-Problem-Lists-c9868c2fb29f43719c638e2e7d337f9a?pvs=4">Algocode Problem Lists</a> for the available problems in the Algocode.
 >
 >> Go through the problems, and copy the `problem_id` of the problem you want to submit a solution.
 >